rameshjes/Semantic-Textual-Similarity/README.md

 ## Guidelines for Monolingual Word Aligner

+It can used as individual module.
+For more usage, check here: [Word Aligner using NLTK and Spacy](https://github.com/rameshjesswani/Semantic-Textual-Similarity/tree/master/monolingualWordAligner)

 ```
 Install nltk library(procedure given below)
 Setup Stanford Parser, NER, PosTagger(link to setup in nltk given below)

 ```
 ### Installation